ThomasClemons/ai-case-study/README.md

 ## Recommendation

 - JPMorgan Chase is head and shoulders above all financial services companies in the US.
 It has a clear vision and is moving at an accelerated pace to deliver on company goals.
-- I recommend that JPMorgan Chase share its AI and ML insights with other US banks in areas the will not impact its competitive advantage.
+- I recommend that JPMorgan Chase share its AI and ML insights with other US banks in areas that will not impact its competitive advantage.
 Common areas that won't impact competitive advantage are:
     - Risk Management
     - Fraud Detection
     - Cybersecurity
     - Regulatory Reporting
 - The US banking system would benefit in the following ways:
     - **Accelerated knowledge growth in AI/ML** - Most US banks don't have the scale or resources to make advancements in AI/ML as quickly as JPMorgan Chase can.
 Sharing insights with these banks would speed up industry growth in AI/ML.
     - **Reduced Technology cost** - Most US banks have limited capital and can only fund the staff and supporting technologies for small, incremental advancements in AI/ML.
-Sharing insights with other banks can lead to larger, more significant advancements in AI/ML across the industry, allowing banks to better leverage available captital.
+Sharing insights with other banks can lead to larger, more significant advancements in AI/ML across the industry, allowing banks to better leverage available capital.
     - **More secure banking business processes and infrastructure** - Banks would have valuable insight for implementing AI/ML to reduce business risk by making systems more secure and reducing credit losses.
     - **Better compliance with Regulatory Reporting Requirements** - It is critical that banks meet rigorous, complicated regulatory reporting requirements.
 Banks would have valuable insight for implementing AI/ML to identify regulatory rule changes and overlaps between different regulatory reports to accelerate business process and regulatory reporting changes to maintain compliance.